 Students may also elect to complete a concentration in General Biology, Biology Education, Ecology, Organismal Biology or Molecular and Microbial Biology as part of either the Bachelor of Arts or the Bachelor of Science.
 Students interested in marine biology and oceanography may elect course work at the Moss Landing Marine Laboratories for partial fulfillment of their in-residence major and degree requirements.

-Academic advising for all biology majors will begin April 1, 2015 with priority registration starting April 30th, 2015.
-You will NOT be able to register for Summer/Fall 2015 classes without meeting with your adviser.
+Academic advising will occur between October 12th and November 13th, 2015.
+You will NOT be able to register for Winter/Spring classes without meeting with your adviser.